libp2p/docs/content/concepts/protocols.md

 This is useful if a peer starts listening on a new address, establishes a new [relay circuit](/concepts/circuit-relay/), or learns of its public address from other peers using the standard `identify` protocol.
 Upon creating or learning of a new address, the peer can push the new address to all peers it's currently aware of.
-This keeps everyones routing tables up to date and makes it more likely that other peers will discover the new address.
+This keeps everyone's routing tables up to date and makes it more likely that other peers will discover the new address.

 ### secio

 | **Protocol id** | spec                     |                |                | implementations    |
 |-----------------|--------------------------|----------------|----------------|--------------------|